nspcc-dev/neofs-spec/01-arch/02-policy.md

 Because Storage Policy is attached to the container structure there is a compact definition for system's internal use and some higher level language definitions for humans to use, that are translated to internal representation.
 For example, there is an SQL-like language to be used by humans, JSON notation to be used in software and there may be many others, like a graphical language using [Blockly](https://developers.google.com/blockly).
 In our examples we will use SQL-like notation.

-Storage Policy internal definition consists of four parts:
+Storage Policy internal definition consists of six parts:

 1. Filters
 2. Selectors
 3. Replicas
+4. EC rules
-4. Container Backup Factor
+5. Container Backup Factor
+6. Initial placement

 The result of applying a storage policy to the netmap is a set of nodes structured by `Replicas` and used to select candidates to put objects on.
 The selection algorithm is deterministic, hence on different nodes or clients the same Storage Policy applied to the same version of netmap will give the identical result.